Mental health is as important as physical health.

 Making your mental health a priority is crucial to living a meaningful life and reaching your full potential.
 Through our partnerships and programming, we are committed to supporting the mental well-being of our warriors and their families.

-Upstate Warrior Solution partners with therapists across the Upstate who want to help warriors and their families become the best version of themselves.
-Whether you were in combat or not, we will help you find a therapist that is the best fit for you.
-Click here to get more information about the therapists we work with.
+UWS partners with a variety of organizations and mental health professionals across the Upstate who want to help warriors and their families become the best version of themselves.
+Whether you are a warrior who was in combat or not, or you’re a spouse, caregiver, or family member of a warrior, we will help you find a mental health professional who is the best fit for you.
+Connect with one our advocates to get more information about the mental health partners we work with.

 Connect with professionals who offer mental health counseling services at no cost through Give an Hour.

 Types of Mental Health Professionals: Click here.